Devlar-Technologies/ai-workforce/README.md

 MIT License - see [LICENSE](LICENSE) for details.

-## 🏢 About Devlar Technologies
+## 🏢 About AI Workforce

-Devlar Technologies builds production-ready AI systems for businesses.
-We believe AI should be practical, reliable, and deliver measurable value from day one.
+AI Workforce is a production-ready autonomous AI system that transforms businesses through intelligent automation.
+Deploy 6 specialist AI pods to handle Research, Product Development, Marketing, Sales, Customer Success, and Analytics - all working together 24/7.

-**Built with ❤️ by the Devlar Technologies team**
+**A product of [Devlar Technologies](https://www.devlar.io)** - Building AI-powered solutions for modern businesses.

 ---